Matthew Desmond

-Matthew Desmond is a sociologist and the Maurice P. During Professor of Sociology at Princeton University, where he is also the principal investigator of the Eviction Lab.
+Matthew Desmond is an American sociologist.
+He is the Maurice P. During Professor of Sociology at Princeton University, where he is also the principal investigator of the Eviction Lab.
 Desmond was elected to the American Philosophical Society in 2022.
 He was formerly the John L. Loeb Associate Professor of the Social Sciences at Harvard University.

 Education

-Desmond studied as an undergraduate at Arizona State University, serving at the same time as a volunteer with Habitat for Humanity in Tempe.
-In 2002, he graduated from ASU with a B.S. degree, summa cum laude in communications and justice studies.
-He received a Ph.D. in sociology from the University of Wisconsin-Madison in 2010.
+As an undergraduate at Arizona State University, Desmond was a volunteer with Habitat for Humanity in Tempe.
+In 2002, he graduated from ASU with a B.S. degree with highest honors in communications and justice studies.
+He received a Ph.D. in Community and Environmental Sociology (formerly known as Rural Sociology) from the University of Wisconsin–Madison in 2010.

 Honors

 Desmond was awarded a Harvey Fellowship in 2006 and a MacArthur Fellowship in 2015.
 He won the 2017 Pulitzer Prize for General Nonfiction, the 2017 PEN/John Kenneth Galbraith Award, and the 2016 National Book Critics Circle Award for his work about poverty, Evicted: Poverty and Profit in the American City.
 His 2017 Pulitzer Prize citation read, "For a deeply researched exposé that showed how mass evictions after the 2008 economic crash were less a consequence than a cause of poverty."